 Getting started with AWS Cost Anomaly Detection

-With AWS Cost Anomaly Detection in AWS Billing and Cost Management, you can configure your cost monitors and alert subscriptions in several different ways.
+With AWS Cost Anomaly Detection in AWS Billing and Cost Management, you can configure your cost monitors and alert subscriptions to automatically adapt to your growing AWS environment.

 Topics